In today's day and age, mobile app development is one of the most typical software development projects handled by startups and conglomerates alike.

 This type of positive momentum can then help create more interest in your product and provide an initial foundation of loyal customers.
 Ultimately, investing in a relationship-building strategy is key when attempting to build an audience base for your app.
 A customer feedback management will help you to build positive relationships with your customers.

 Mobile app interaction is the foundation of how a user will interact with an app and if they would open it again.
 It is the backbone of customer retention that you inherit through your mobile app.
+Another aspect to consider in enhancing user interaction is the communication channel.
+The debate of "rcs vs sms" is becoming increasingly relevant in the mobile marketing world.
+RCS offers a richer and more interactive experience compared to traditional SMS, which can significantly enhance user engagement within the app.

 So, if your app engagement is anything less than outstanding, you will almost certainly lose business.
 To avoid such instances, here are a few things you should be aware of when it comes to mobile app interaction: